wgnet/SCMReplication/README.md

 Features:

+-   P4(Perforce) to P4 replication
+-   P4 to SVN(Subversion) replication
+-   SVN to P4 replication
 -   APIs, p4python and pysvn, are used.
 -   configurable source counter, changeset to stop replication, maximum number of changelists to replicate